Is Malta worth visiting? This is exactly what I’m going to answer in this post.

 Some of the Oldest Manmade Structures in the World

-I’m in awe when I see monuments that have been standing for centuries, so visiting places that have existed for thousands of years is even more mind-blowing.
+I’m in awe when I see monuments that have been standing for centuries, so visiting places that have existed for thousands of years is even more mind-blowing to me.

 From the UNESCO-listed Hypogeum of Ħal Saflieni (a prehistoric underground temple) and Megalithic Temples (some are more than 5500 years old) to prehistoric tombs, Malta keeps getting more and more interesting.